Samir-Rashid/Samir-Rashid.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Samir's Home!"
+title: "Welcome to Samir's Hypertext Garden!"
-excerpt: 'About me'
+excerpt: 'I am a hardcore hacker on operating systems, hardware, and programming languages.
+Come visit my digital garden to see what I am growing.'
 author_profile: true
 redirect_from:
   - /about/